esf0/nft-processing/docs/README.md

 # README

-Welcome to NFT processing module
+Welcome to NFT processing module.
-It it written on python and uses modified versions of FNFT and FNFTpy.
+It is written on Python and uses modified versions of FNFT and FNFTpy.
-PJT use C++ to calculate discrete eigenvalues for NF spectrum and has python interface.
+PJT uses C++ to calculate discrete eigenvalues for NF spectrum and has Python interface.
-[FNFT](https://github.com/FastNFT/FNFT) is written in pure C and have python interface provided by [FNFTpy](https://github.com/xmhk/FNFTpy).
+[FNFT](https://github.com/FastNFT/FNFT) is written in pure C and have Python interface provided by [FNFTpy](https://github.com/xmhk/FNFTpy).

 ## Installation